On the asymptotics of dimers on tori: Finite-size correction to the torus partition function

 \subsubsection{Ising model on triangular lattice and Onsager's lattice}

-By way of example we discuss Propn.~\ref{p:torus.nonbip} in the context of the Ising model.
+By way of example we discuss Proposition~\ref{p:torus.nonbip} in the context of the Ising model.
 Recall \eqref{e:ising.dimers} the correspondence between the low-temperature expansion of the Ising model on the triangular lattice and the dimer model on the Fisher lattice.
-Criticality for the latter model (vanishing of the Fisher characteristic polynomial on the unit torus) is characterized in Propn.~\ref{p:fisher.crit}: in particular, $P(+1,+1) = \ka_\circ^2$, so $P(+1,+1)=0$ includes the cases
+Criticality for the latter model (vanishing of the Fisher characteristic polynomial on the unit torus) is characterized in Proposition~\ref{p:fisher.crit}: in particular, $P(+1,+1) = \ka_\circ^2$, so $P(+1,+1)=0$ includes the cases

 (in particular the homogeneous Onsager's lattice with $\be_a=\be_b=\tf12\log(\sqrt{2}+1)$).
 Meanwhile, $P(-1,-1)=\ka_c^2$, so $P(-1,-1)=0$ includes the case

 Thus, as expected, we see parity dependence in the finite-size correction to \eqref{e:ising.dimers} only in the anti-ferromagnetic case.